with links to Wikipedia.

 West German banks had minimal gold and silver and were over their heads in debt.
 The object then was to create a new currency, and the banknotes finished printing for that in March 1948.
 Next cancel all liabilities to free the country's indebtedness, and greatly reduce the volume of paper money in the new currency to somewhat steady the market.

-On Sunday, 20th June 1948, it was announced that all government contracted amounts, banknotes, and private debt in Reichsmarks, was cancelled starting Monday 21st June.
-Private (non-government) debtor balances in customer accounts on that day was to be credited to the creditor in Deutschmark at the ratio of 10:1 via a newly forming "Bundesbank" (Federal Bank) in Frankfurt, half of this amount initially remaining out of reach in a blocked account, with 70% of the blocked amount subsequently cancelled on 4th October 1948, that freed up the final 30%.
+On Sunday, 20th June 1948, it was announced that all government debt in Reichsmarks was cancelled starting Monday 21st June.
+Privately owned banknotes and private bank deposits on that day would be credited in Deutschmark at the ratio of 10:1 via a newly forming "Bundesbank" (Federal Bank) in Frankfurt, half of this amount initially remaining out of reach in a blocked account, with 70% of the blocked amount subsequently cancelled on 4th October 1948, that freed up the final 30%.

-On 21st June, 60 Deutschmark notes maximum per capita (in two instalments: 40 then 20) were made available for exchange with the Reichsmark note to the general population, 60 Deutschmarks per employee quota to businesses, and one-sixth of 6 months revenue (based on Oct 1947-Mar 1948 revenue) to public authorities.
-Coins (less than 1 Reichsmark) remained legal tender.
+To tide everyone over, 60 Deutschmark notes maximum per capita (in two instalments: 40 then 20) were made available in immediate exchange for Reichsmark notes to the general population, 80 Deutschmarks per employee quota to businesses, and one-sixth of 6 months revenue (based on Oct 1947-Mar 1948 revenue) to public authorities.
+Coins and notes up to 1 Reichsmark were legal tender, one-tenth value.
 Wages, rents, pensions were to be converted 1:1.
 And with rationing relaxed and 12 years of price controls (imposed by Hitler back in 1936) immediately abolished, major price increases did occur but shop windows immediately started to fill, fed by very high velocity of this new, more valuable money.

 Click here for further details.
 Click here for a US dollar and UK £ conversion table up to the euro.